Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

 See these provide plate mill.
-Whatever product is coming, we are supplying it to.
-For example isro, for example shipyard.
+Whatever product is coming, we are supplying it to, for example ISRO, for example shipyard.
 All white wide plates.
-Now very large plates are used in ship construction and defense applications.
-Recently as I told you, Presidential diaspora supplied.
+Very large plates are used in ship construction and defense applications.
+Recently as I told you, Presidential Dais we have supplied.
 So multiple customers are there.
 That mill can do anything.
 Whatever material is loaded, it will roll and give a plate.
-So depending on the customer orders we use predominantly it is used for Heathrow.
+So, depending on the customer orders we use predominantly it is used for ISRO.

-Okay, so since we’ve got suboptimal utilization in the rolling plate mill facility, we also plan to do some contract manufacturing on the aluminium or the super specialty steel side for any of the industrial customers to just cover more of the fixed cost and also increase the utilization.
-So any progress there?
+Okay.
+Sir, since we’ve got suboptimal utilization in the rolling plate mill facility, we also plan to do some contract manufacturing on the aluminium or the super specialty steel side for any of the industrial customers to just cover more of the fixed cost and also increase the utilization.
+So, any progress there?

 S. V. S. Narayana Murty

-Okay, so the margin steel side also what is the capacity utilization and are we supplying it just for the aerospace or are we supplying it for the missile schemes?
-And on the defense side also, which.
+Okay.
+Sir, the maraging steel side also what is the capacity utilization and are we supplying it just for the aerospace or are we supplying it for the missile schemes?
+And on the defense side also

 S. V. S. Narayana Murty